Understanding the federal budget

 Tax-Loss Harvesting: How to Use the Market Downturn to Save on Taxes This Year

 J.D. is on vacation.
-This is a guest post from Linden Cornett.
+This article was written by Linden Cornett.
 Linden is a Portland-area professional with an interest in finance.

 The stock market is down this year, and many people have asked me if I've made any changes to my investments as a result.
 My general strategy is to buy-hold-rebalance my stock and bond investments, so I've mainly used this downturn as an opportunity to buy stocks at bargain prices.